SyncfusionExamples/maui-pdf-viewer-examples/SharePDF/SharePDF/README.md

 ```csharp
 pdfViewer.DocumentSource = this.GetType().Assembly.GetManifestResourceStream("SharePDF.Assets.PDF_Succinctly.pdf");
 ```
-## 2. Share PDF Functionality
+## 2. To Share PDF
 The SharePdf_Clicked method handles sharing the PDF:

-**Save Document:** The PDF is saved to the app's data directory.
+1. Save the PDF to the app's data directory.
-**Check File Existence:** Confirm the file exists before sharing.
+2. Check if the file exists.
-**Temporary File:** Use a temporary file to facilitate sharing.
+3. Copy the file to a temporary location.
-**ShareFileRequest:** Prepare the file for sharing using ShareFileRequest and call the Share API.
+4. Prepare and execute the share request.

 ```csharp
 private async void SharePdf_Clicked(object sender, EventArgs e)